12 ways to make your Figma components more delightful to use

 <h3 id="quality-10">Quality 10: auto-layout resizing rules hold steady when nested layers are swapped</h3>

-Have you ever experienced that thing where you're swapping out nested layers in an instance and then the whole component suddenly goes 🥴 😵 and looks all crunched up and totally broken?
-This is a common bug that happens when you're using auto-layout and lots of nested layers.
-It happens when there is a conflict between the resizing rules of the component you're swapping out (such as a ✂︎ placeholder) with the component you're swapping in.
-I see this happen when I swap something that was set to hug ↔ horizontally for something that was set to fill ↔ and it comes in all wonky because Figma overode that setting to be fixed ↔.
+Have you ever experienced that thing where you're swapping out nested layers in an instance and then the whole component suddenly crunches up?
+I call these "wrinkles."
+They often happen when you're using auto-layout and lots of nested layers.
+Wrinkles occur when there is a conflict between the resizing rules of the component you're swapping out (such as a ✂︎ placeholder) with the component you're swapping in.
+I see this happen when I swap something that was set to hug ↔ horizontally for something that was set to fill ↔ and it comes in all wonky because Figma overrode that setting to be fixed ↔.

 <h2 id="visual-design">🎩 Visual design</h2>